amirTwenty8/guestbuddy_api_functions/TESTING.md

 ## Available Functions

 1. **createEvent** - Create a new event with table layouts, categories, club cards, and genres
+2. **updateEvent** - Update an existing event with table layout changes
-2. **createAccount** - Create a new user account with Firebase Auth and Firestore data
+3. **createAccount** - Create a new user account with Firebase Auth and Firestore data

 ## Prerequisites